Morgenrode/Euler/README.md

 Euler
 =====

-Solutions to project Euler problems.
+Solutions to Project Euler problems.
 Mostly in Python, and probably not the fastest or most elegant solutions.